DevHeadsCommunity/Deploy-Edge-Impulse-Object-Detection-Model-on-ESPCAM/README.md

 4. take pics of your object and save them

 ### 2. train the maodel
-1- upload the images you took
+1- upload the images :
 ![image](https://github.com/user-attachments/assets/417eb6c0-2cb7-4f62-bbd3-9d3291f39340)
-it would be split by default to 80% training and 20% for testing r
+- it would be split by default to 80% training and 20% for testing

 2- label the data : go to the labeling and draw a box on the object you want to detect on all the images and name the label on what the object is (egg in my case)
 3- configure your model: go to creat impulse and configure your model